How To Travel In Turkey On A Budget: Real Costs, Tips & Hacks

 Wine cocktail bars in Dubrovnik | Travel Croatia Guide

-This isn’t so much of an issue in Istanbul and other cities.
-Still, if you’re visiting tourist resorts like Bodrum, Alanya, Side, Kemer, Marmaris, Icmeler, Gumbet, etc., you will see the inevitable BOGOF offers everywhere.
+This isn’t really an issue in Istanbul or other cities.
+Still, if you’re visiting tourist resorts like Bodrum, Alanya, Side, Kemer, Marmaris, Içmeler, Gumbet, etc., you will see the inevitable BOGOF offers everywhere.
 They might seem like a great idea, but they’re false advertising, especially on alcoholic drinks.

-BOGOF cocktails are no stronger than just one drink, and most of the time, it’s so watered down that you might as well have bought a regular spirit for a lower price.
+BOGOF cocktails are no stronger than just one drink, and most of the time, they’re so watered down that you might as well have bought a regular spirit for a lower price.

 It’s far better to stick to locally produced drinks, such as Efes beer, which are far cheaper and very enjoyable to drink, too.

-Every place and everything in Turkey is more expensive during July and August.
+Everything in Turkey is more expensive in July and August.
 This is the peak tourist high season, and flight prices, accommodation rates, and everything else shoots through the roof.

-Instead, June and September are great months to visit for both lower prices and smaller crowds.
+Instead, June and September are great months to visit, offering lower prices and smaller crowds.
 October is also an excellent time for anyone who doesn’t mind the slight possibility of rain, with very cheap deals to be found.

-One of the best tips to save money in Türkiye we can offer you is to plan to go to Turkey in June, September, or October.
+One of the best tips we can offer you to save money in Türkiye is to plan a trip for June, September, or October.

-If you’re visiting Istanbul, December is always very busy.
+If you’re visiting Istanbul, late December around Christmas and New Year is particularly busy.
 The New Year period is packed, and you’ll struggle to find a hotel that isn’t extremely expensive.
-However, January is a cheaper month, on the other hand, and will show you the authentic way of life in this beautiful city.
+However, January is a cheaper month and offers a more authentic way of life in this beautiful city.

 Turkish Airlines Plane - Istanbul Airport

 If you’re flying to Turkey and you have a specific place you want to go to, e.g., Cappadocia, the ancient city of Ephesus, etc., it’s a good idea to fly into Istanbul first.
-You’ll find cheaper cost of flights to this huge city, and you can then find a domestic flight to your desired location.
-These are pretty cheap, even with rising costs, and it saves many hours on a bus.
+You’ll find cheaper flights to this huge city, and then you can take a domestic flight to your desired location.
+These are pretty cheap, even with rising costs, and they save many hours on the bus.

 Domestic flight prices vary according to the time of the week and day, so set your search parameters to ‘whole month’ to find the best prices.